Our Vision

 To promote policies that centre people and the environment through economic, political and social reforms to sustain social well-being, ecological sensitivity, egalitarian politics and community cohesion, whilst mitigating against major excesses of an unjust global socio-economic order

-Critical Questions for Sri Lanka
+Critical Questions for Sri Lanka's Stakeholders

-Results of governments 3-yearly income survey of 25,000 households <br>(median monthly income: household Rs 53,000; per capita Rs 14,000)
+Results of governments 3-yearly income survey of 25,000 households (median monthly income: household Rs 53,000; per capita Rs 14,000)

 - What is the minimum quality of life that should be enjoyed by all hardworking citizens of Sri Lanka?